grongierisc/kong-ee-training/README.md

 ## 2.3.
 IAM Portal

-Kong and IAM are design as API first, this mean, every thing done in Kong/IAM can be done by rest calls or the manager portal.
+Kong and IAM are design as API first, this mean, everything done in Kong/IAM can be done by rest calls or the manager portal.

-During this training all example / exercice will present both this way :
+During this training all example / exercise will present both this way:

 <table>
 <tr>